Natanaelel/BankStorage/README.md

 ### Features
 - Larger slots: Store more items per slot than normally possible.
 Up to 1 billion items in a single slot.
-- Different sizes: From Bank 1 with 9 slots to bank 7 with 63 slots each increasing slot sizes.
+- Different sizes: From Bank 1 with 9 slots to bank 7 with 108 slots each with increasing slot sizes.
 - Bank Dock: Dock your bank to easily access it in-world.

 ### Pickup modes